SIMRacingApps/SIMRacingAppsElectron/README.md

 1. windowedYPos=0                 ;locate the window on the display you want it maximized on.
 1. windowedWidth=1920             ;optional, will only be used if not maximized.
 Set to your dimension.
 1. windowedHeight=1080            ;optional, will only be used if not maximized.
 Set to your dimension.

+Also in the [Audio] section.

+1. muteWhenFocusLost=0            ; set this to 0 to hear sim sounds when another program has the keyboard focus